ryancheley/djangocon-us-2025/presentation/slides/02b-intro-ryan.md

 ???

-Session 5 is coming up
+Session 5 starts in about 3 weeks;
+Lilian's talk yesterday